omniedgeio/omniedge-frontend/markdowndocs/Posts/AirDrop-From-macOS-To-Android-Windows-Linux-With-OmniEdge.md

 ## 3 Install OmniEdge for MacOS

-OmniEdge MacOS Cli is compatible with intel Macbook, macOS 10 or later Last update: Version 0.2.1, January 15, 2022.
+OmniEdge MacOS Cli is compatible with intel Macbook, macOS 10 or later Last update: Version 0.2.2, February 27, 2022.

 *To use OmniEdge on MacOS, please instal Tun/Tap Driver first*